How to Have a Magical North Pole Breakfast: Free Menu Printable

 We started with just one elf on the shelf.
 We are currently on 4 elves plus Uncle Si plus a reindeer!

-We have a mix of healthy, savoury, and cookies in our North Pole Breakfast, and it is the best meal of the year.
+Our North Pole Breakfast consists of a mix of healthy, savory, and cookies and it is the best meal of the year.
 I have created a free North Pole Breakfast Menu printable for you to download too.

-- North Pole Breakfast Printables (scroll down to download our free North Pole Breakfast menu)
+- North Pole Breakfast Printables (also scroll down to the end of this page to download our free North Pole Breakfast menu)

 - North Pole Straw Wrappers